OpenBazaar/openbazaar-desktop/README.md

 -------
 `npm run lint` will run eslint on the JS files.

-`npm run watch-lint` will run eslint on any JS file changes.
+`npm run lint:watch` will run eslint on any JS file changes.

 _If contributing, PR's with linting errors will not be merged._